HynTrang/SimpleTodo/README.md

 The following **optional** features are implemented:

 * [ ] Improve style of the todo items in the list [using a custom adapter](http://guides.codepath.com/android/Using-an-ArrayAdapter-with-ListView)
-* [ ] Tweak the style improving the UI / UX, play with colors, images or backgrounds
+* [ ] Tweak the style improving the UI / UX, play with colors, images, backgrounds...

 ## Video Walkthrough